Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

---- We have created 9 test unit test for this project- 4 tests that check the data and 5 tests that check the model.
-The data tests we have implemented checks if the data folder exists, if the preprocessed data exists, if the shape of the data is correct and check if the data consists of 26 characters.
-For the model tests we check the device if its cuda or CPU, if we have labels, the size of the model and the model embeddings.   ---
+--- We have created 9 test unit test for this project, 4 tests that check the data and 5 tests that check the model.
+The data tests we have implemented check if the data folder exists, if the preprocessed data exists, if the shape of the data is correct and check and if the data consists of at least 26 characters.
+For the model tests we check whether the device is cuda or CPU, have labels, the size of the model and the model embeddings.
+We have implemented the tests in github workflows.
+  ---

 ### Question 8